 About the imported data

-This import is not a substitute for your Form(s) 1099 tax statement.
+This import is not a substitute for your Form(s) 1099-R tax statement.
 The import containing your tax information is based on information known to Fidelity, or, in some instances, information that you have provided to Fidelity.
 In certain instances, the imported data may not reflect all of the information needed for tax reporting.
 You may be required to modify, delete, or otherwise act upon some or all of the information that you import from Fidelity.
 For example, certain information will be imported but will require that you choose how it should be accounted for on your federal income tax return.
-You may also need to make further adjustments for other events or items not tracked by Fidelity.

 The tax information import function downloads information from Fidelity into your TurboTax® return and does not always place that information directly into the federal income tax return.
 It is essential that you complete the review processes (in Step 3 above) contained within TurboTax® in their entireties to ensure that you report all Fidelity information correctly to the IRS.